 - Every update comes conveniently to your inbox to save you time from coming here to the site to see if there is anything new.
 The posts will help you stay nourished and thriving in your walk with God.
 You can easily unsubscribe at any time, no questions asked.

 - You will receive exclusive access to Insider Resources.
 Besides the occasional special content that comes with the newsletter to KRB Insiders, you have unlimited access to the library of material in Insider Resources geared to help you thrive in Christ.

 - Also, I pray for subscribers every day.
 I’m a firm believer that one can never have too much prayer cover.

 How to Thrive in Christ

-This 27-page eBook (accessible via Insider Resources) tells you how not just to survive, but thrive in your walk with God.
+This 27-page eBook (accessible in the Live Yielded Shop) tells you how not just to survive, but thrive in your walk with God.
 It lays out the keys to unlock the victory that’s yours.
 I provide practical steps on how you can stay spiritually strong and healthy and how to tap into your daily portion from God.

-Click here to get access.
-Below is section one of the eBook.
+Click here to get your copy.
+Below is part of section one of the eBook.